voku/paris/README.md

 $ composer require voku/paris
 ```

----
-### Feature complete

-Paris is now considered to be feature complete as of version 1.5.0.
-Whilst it will continue to be maintained with bug fixes there will be no further new features added from this point on.

-**Please do not submit feature requests or pull requests adding new features as they will be closed without ceremony.**

----

 A lightweight Active Record implementation for PHP5.

 Built on top of [Idiorm](http://github.com/j4mie/idiorm/).

-Tested on PHP 5.2.0+ - may work on earlier versions with PDO and the correct database drivers.
+Tested on PHP 5.3+ - may work on earlier versions with PDO and the correct database drivers.

 Released under a [BSD license](http://en.wikipedia.org/wiki/BSD_licenses).